medleyjs/medley/docs/Testing.md

 })
 ```

-or in the promisified version
+or in the promisified version:

 ```js
 fastify